neorning97/Master-s-thesis/scripts/3D_properties/subcompartment_tracks/README.md

 **Why is t(2;10) only plotted for WT and C1?**
 The t(2;10) translocation does not occur in T1.
 Plotting the T1 track for t(2;10) coordinates would show the unaffected T1 genome at those positions and would be misleading.
-The `transloc_conditions` CONFIG setting controls which conditions are plotted per translocation.
+The `transloc_conditions` setting in CONFIG controls which conditions are plotted per translocation.

 **Colour scheme**